iZeaoGamer/Zector/major.md

 getRestartTimer(), getEarlyTimer(), setRestartTimer(), and setEarlyTimer().
 This is simply because it was too buggy to handle.
 - Restart Timer is now configurable.
 - Restart Timer now relies on minutes, not seconds.
 - Fixed a bug, where Restart Timer would be buggy, and wouldn't always restart as it should do.
-(Untested)
 - Broadcast announcements for restarting is now more better, and easier understandable.
 Example: 2 minutes till restart would broadcast instead of 2:00.
 This was sometimes very confusing as to what it meant, so we've decided to add this change for the better as well.
 - Fixed slowness being too OP on Sloth.
 - Fixed slowness being too OP on Paralyse